 The tickets are $15 and are available at Otter Books and at the door.

-Learn more about Selkirk's Music Program.
-Visit Selkirk College Music Facebook.
+Learn more about Selkirk's Music Program or visit the Selkirk College Music Facebook.